Israel-Anaba/ML-Model-in-GUI-2/README.md

 ## Troubleshooting 🛠️

-If you encounter any issues with the app, ensure that you have the required libraries installed and that the "exported_data.pkl" file is in the correct location.
+If you encounter any issues with the app, ensure that you have the required libraries installed and that the "my_exported_components.pkl" file is in the correct location.
-Verify that the XGBoost version used for training matches the version used during deployment.

 ## License